codeofcarbon/graph-algorithms_visualizer/README.md

 # Graph-Algorithms Visualizer

-Based on the Swing library, Java GUI application for creating and visualizing graph algorithms such as traversals, spanning trees, and shortest pathfindings.
+Based on the Swing library, Java GUI application for creating and visualizing graph algorithms such as traversals, spanning trees, and finding the shortest path.

 ## Table of contents
 * [Overview](#overview)